 During the day, we swam in immense lagoons, as tranquil as they were mysterious, where the silence was suddenly broken by the leap of a distant pink dolphin.
 At night, the sounds became even more enveloping: the calls of frogs, crickets, nocturnal birds, and leaves rustling with the invisible footsteps of some animal.

-Amidst that landscape, amazing details also appeared: I saw some of the largest spiders I've ever seen and ants that looked like they were straight out of a movie.
-It wasn't just a hike; it was an experience that connected me with nature at its finest.
+Amidst that landscape, amazing details also appeared: I saw some of the largest spiders I have ever seen in my life and ants that looked like they were from a movie.

 🌋 Between volcanoes, craters and waterfalls